Jarrett Allen Player Props: Cavaliers vs. Celtics

 Jarrett Allen Insights vs. the Celtics

-- Allen's opponents, the Celtics, have a middling offensive tempo, ranking 13th in the NBA with 101.7 possessions per game, while his Cavaliers rank 12th in possessions per game with 98.6.
+- Allen's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Cavaliers average 98.7 per game, which ranks 23rd among NBA teams.

-- The Celtics concede 112 points per contest, eighth-ranked in the league.
+- Defensively, the Celtics are ranked eighth in the league, allowing 112.4 points per game.

-- The Celtics are the 16th-ranked squad in the NBA, conceding 43.5 rebounds per game.
+- The Celtics are the 16th-ranked team in the NBA, giving up 43.6 rebounds per contest.

-- The Celtics concede 22.9 assists per contest, second-ranked in the league.
+- Looking at assists, the Celtics have allowed 22.8 per game, best in the league.

 Jarrett Allen vs. the Celtics